spex-lang/spex/README.md

   + E.g. show me all the minimal test cases that lead to each error?

 * Formatting of specs

+* Don't stop if error is found

+* Only presents new errors?

+## Feature wish list for later releases

+* Ability to import/export OpenAPI (and later protobuf)

+* Editor support

 * Optional models?